synthara-company/synthara-project/README.md

 ## Attribution

-Some of the content and formatting suggestions in this README are generated with assistance from [ChatGPT](https://openai.com/chatgpt) by OpenAI.
+Suggestions for a cleaner, noise-free typography were generated with assistance from [ChatGPT](https://openai.com/chatgpt).

+---

+**Powered by Synthara**